mbenningfield1/utilext/README.md

 Returns `S` if `M` or `S` is an empty string.

-The comparison is performed in a case-sensitive manner according to the current .NET Framework culture.
+The comparison is performed in a case-insensitive manner according to the current .NET Framework culture.

 Errors -

 <table style="font-size:smaller">
-<th>Error</th><th>Condition</th>
 <tr><td>SQLITE_NOMEM</td><td>Memory allocation failed</td></tr>
 </table>